kupababra/C64-AutomizerMenu/README_EN.md

 # 🖥️ OpenCBM C64 Automizer Menu v0.0.1 alpha

-*Created by TinkerWheel – bofh@retro-technology.pl*
+*Created by TinkerWheel – id3fix@retro-technology.pl*
 *Everything for retro, retro for everyone! :)*
 *May the byte transfer be with you.*